megiddon/ECM1400-battleships/README.md

 - Open config.JSON in a text editor.
 To change the difficulty, replace "hard" with one of the following:

 **"easy"**:  The AI guesses randomly and does not sink ships that it has found.
+The AI will guess squares that it has already attacked.

 **"medium"**: The AI guesses randomly, but if it finds a ship it will stop guessing randomly to sink that ship.

 **"hard"**:  As with Medium, but the AI guesses with polarity.
+The basis of this is that if the smallest battleship has length 2, then one only needs to search every other square in order to find it.

 **"very hard"**: As with Hard, but the AI's guess is weighted based on the approximate probability that a ship could be in a particular square.
+This works by counting the number of squares to each side of a ship in each direction, and checking how many ways there are to place a particular ship that would include that square.
+We assign a score to each square based on this and choose a square randomly based off of that.
+The results of this vary widely depending on the formula used to assign the score.

 **"extreme"**: As with Very Hard, but the polarity that the AI guesses with changes dynamically based on what ships have been sunk.
+The basis of this is that if the smallest battleship has length n, then we only need to search every nth square in order to find it.

-- To change the size of the board, replace the number **10** with a positive integer of your choice.
+To change the size of the board, replace the number **10** with a positive integer of your choice.
 Be aware that very large board sizes may not render in the web-based interface.
+Proceed at your own risk.

 ## Testing

 In order to run the tests written for the application: